edrcosta/Typescript-restful-api-ACL/test-description.md

-# Desafio Backend
+# Backend Challenge

-Olá, gostaríamos de dizer que estamos felizes pelo seu interesse em nossa vaga e lhe convidar a participar do nosso desafio técnico. 😁
+Hello, our challenge to say that we are happy for our vacancy and invite you to participate in the technician. 😁

-O que avaliamos:
+What we provide:

-- Seu código
+- Your code
-- Organização
+- Organization
-- Boas práticas
+- Good habits

-### Desafio
+### Challenge

-Para este teste, você vai criar uma API REST que possibilite um cadastro de usuários e login, com as seguintes funcões:
+For this test, you will create a REST API that allows users to register and login, with the following functions:

-**Usuários**
+**Users**
-- Cadastrar um novo usuário
+- Register a new user
-- Listar informações de um usuário
+- List a user's information
-- Alterar o nome e tipo de um usuário
+- Change a user's name and type
-- Excluir um usuário
+- Delete a user
-- Alterar o status de um usuário(ativo e inativo)
+- Change a user's status (active and inactive)

-**Tipos**
+**Tips**
-- Listar todos os tipos cadastrados
+- List all registered types

-### Regras de negócio
+### Business rules
-- A tabela de usuários deve conter os campos nome, senha, tipo, email e status.
+- The users table must contain the field names, password, type, email and status.
-- A tabela de tipos deve a descrição do tipo.
+- A type table must have a description of the type.
-- Um usuário tem apenas um único tipo
+- A user has only a single type
-- Apenas usuários do tipo root e admin podem cadastrar novos usuários.
+- Only root and admin users can register new users.
-- Apenas usuários do tipo root admin podem alterar qualquer informação do usuário(inclusive status);
+- Only root admin users can change any user information (including status);
-- Apenas usuários root podem excluir usuários
+- Only root users can delete users
-- Usuários do tipo geral só tem acesso a listar informações de seu próprio usuário, bem como alterar suas próprias informações.
+- General type users only have access to a list of user information, as well as changing their own information.
-- O login deve ser feito com email e senha.
+- Login must be done with email and password.

-## Requisitos
+##Requirements
-- O projeto deve ser documentado, principalmente a arquitetura utilizada e as rotas para cada tarefa.
+- The project must be documented, mainly the architecture used and the routes for each task.
-- O projeto deve ser construído com Typescript
+- The project must be built with Typescript
-- O projeto deve ter uma cobertura considerável de testes unitários
+- The project must have unit test coverage

-### 🚫 O que não pode? (por favor 🙏😂)
+### 🚫 What can't? (please 🙏😂)

-- usar eslint-disable em qualquer lugar
+- use eslint-disable anywhere
-- usar tipagem any (sem preguiça!)
+- use any typing (no laziness!)
-- deixar qualquer warning ou erros no console do servidor
+- leave any warning or error on the server console
-- deixar erros do eslint
+- leave eslint errors
-- códigos comentados
+- commented codes
 - console logs
-- fazer apenas 1 commit com todo código
+- make only 1 commit with all code

-### Ao final:
+### At end:

-Ao terminar, você deve fornecer acesso ao repositório (se o repositório for privado, dar permissão de acesso para @torreslucas13), bem como sinalizar à pessoa que está mantendo o contato com você durante o processo notificando a finalização do teste.
+By, you must provide private access to test3.